CMCDragonkai/.dotfiles-nixos/README.md

 ---

 Every time you update the Nix channel/Nix package set, make sure to rerun `nix-index` to rebuild the search index for `nix-locate`.

+---

+Windows Defender can slow down compilation times, make sure to go to Windows Defender and add in process exclusions for your compilers.
+But don't do it for your interpreters as they can be used for malicious things.
+This is now done inside the install.ps1.
+This will add exclusions to speed up compilation.